There’s a lot of talk about alcohol and what it does to people’s health.

 FALSE.
 Alcohol can damage parts of the body such as the liver, and increases your risk of deadly diseases, including cancer.
 Drinking too much alcohol too quickly can lead to alcohol poisoning, which can kill you.
-If that isn’t enough warning, alcohol can contribute to risky behaviours, injuries to yourself and others, and losing friendships because of your behaviour when you drink alcohol.
+If that isn’t enough warning, alcohol can contribute to risky behaviours, injuries to yourself and others, and losing friendships, family or employment because of your behaviour when you drink alcohol.

 True or false: Binge drinking isn’t a problem for people who can hold their alcohol.

 FALSE.
 Binge drinking is bad.
-Binge drinking Alcohol can have an impact on your health even if you do not do it a lot.
+Binge drinking Alcohol can have an impact on your health even if you do not drink very often.
 Any more than four standard drinks in a single session will put your health at risk.

 Cutting back on alcohol isn’t just about avoiding the risks: it’s also about making things better physically, mentally, and socially.

 Here are some other benefits to cutting back:

 - Better relationships with loved ones

 Why not try a mocktail?
 Mocktails have no alcohol.
 Read our article with five of our favourite mocktail recipes.

 Remember to set yourself a limit on how much you drink before you go out and try to stick to your plan.
 Stick to a budget of how much you can afford to spend on alcohol and avoid buying rounds of drinks, which may be expensive.
 Here’s some more tips to stay safe: